acocalypso/mtgproxyprint/DOCKER.md

 ### Server
 - `NODE_ENV`: Set to 'production' or 'development'
 - `PORT`: Server port (default: 3000)
+- `SCRYFALL_DATA_DIR`: Location for cached Scryfall bulk data (default: `data/scryfall` inside the container).
+The server now downloads Scryfall's **all-cards** bulk dataset so every language is available on startup; expect the first download to take longer than before.
+- `SCRYFALL_REFRESH_INTERVAL_MS`: Optional override for how often the server revalidates and refreshes the bulk cache (default: once per day).

 ### Frontend (Development)
 - `VITE_API_URL`: Backend API URL for development (default: http://localhost:3000)